Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Introduction

 \subsubsection{Partial Differential Equations}

 We next recall the previously derived key results regarding the computability and the complexity of solutions to partial differential equations.

-The first known result for partial differential equations was provided by \textsc{Pour-El} and \textsc{Richards} \cite{PouRic83CDNO} who showed that solutions to the $d$-dimensional wave equation supplemented with certain intial and boundary conditions are for any $d\in \mathbb{N}$ non-computable at time $t=1$.
+The first known result for partial differential equations was provided by \textsc{Pour-El} and \textsc{Richards} \cite{PouRic83CDNO} who showed that solutions to the $d$-dimensional wave equation supplemented with certain initial and boundary conditions are for any $d\in \mathbb{N}$ non-computable at time $t=1$.
 On the other hand, it has been shown that solutions to the Laplace equation and the heat equation are computable.

 The result concerning the non-computability of solutions to the wave equation has been improved subsequently by \textsc{Pour-El} and \textsc{Zhong} \cite{PouZho97WENC}, who showed that the three-dimensional wave equation, supplemented with computable and differentiable initial data, is nowhere computable.
-This result has been improved by \textsc{Boche} and \textsc{Pohl} \cite{BocPoh20TMCT}, who showed that the initial data can be chosen to be computable and continuously differentiable with compact support in an annulus such that the first derivative is absolute continuous.\\ Under an extended notion of computability for Turing machines, nameley the Type-2 theory of effectivity, which allows all real numbers as input \cite{Weih00CA}, \textsc{Weihrauch} and \textsc{Zhong} \cite{WeiZho01LSPT, WeiZho06SPTM} have shown that if initial data are functions of a Sobolev space, then solutions to the linear and nonlinear Schr{\"o}dinger equation are computable.
-Moreover, they showed that if the initial data are $L^p$-functions with $p\neq 2$, then solutions to the linear Schr{\"o}dinger equation are non-computable.
+This result has been improved by \textsc{Boche} and \textsc{Pohl} \cite{BocPoh20TMCT}, who showed that the initial data can be chosen to be computable and continuously differentiable with compact support in an annulus such that the first derivative is absolute continuous.

-However, none of the previously mentioned results for partial differential equations have shown the exact complexity of the solutions that are computable.